 Philosophers have appealed to properties to do explanatory work in many disciplines such as metaphysics, semantics, and philosophy of mathematics.
 The features that are ascribed to properties in different areas of philosophy seem to generate a conflict.
 Philosophers that prioritise applications of properties in metaphysics tend to postulate a sparse ontology of properties, according to which only natural properties exist, e.g. properties posited by physics.
 However, these can hardly be employed in the foundations of semantics and mathematics.
 Conversely, philosophers that prioritise applications of properties in semantics and mathematics tend to operate with an abundant ontology of abstract properties, according to which there are many properties, e.g. one property corresponding to every (or most) meaningful predicate(s) of our language.
 However, it seems implausible that abstract objects can account for the causal powers of objects or be truth-makers for laws of nature.
 The deflationary account of properties provides a solution (of sorts) to this dilemma.
 Since there corresponds a property to all/most predicates of our language, properties can indeed be used to do foundational work in semantics and mathematics.
 On the other hand, properties are important in metaphysics precisely because properties play an important expressive role.
 However, it is an illusion to think that properties themselves play an important explanatory role there -- the explanatory power lies entirely within the predicates that the properties help to generalise.

 There is an interesting analogy between number talk and talk about truth and properties, which suggests that we extend deflationism to numbers as well.
-Consider what I call the numerical equivalence schema:
+Consider what I call the numerical equivalence schema (NES):

 The number of Fs is n if and only if there are n Fs (e.g. the number of planets is eight iff there are eight planets)

 On the right-hand side, the number word can be analysed as a numerically definite quantifier and is therefore ontologically non-commital.
 On the left-hand side, the number word seems to function as a singular term and can therefore be replaced by a variable.
-Since both sides are equivalent, this allows us to indirectly quantify into the adjectival position.
+Since both sides are equivalent, this allows us to indirectly quantify into the position of the numerical definite quantifier.
 Compare this to the T-schema.
 The T-schema enables us to replace an occurrence of a sentence A with an equivalent expression: "A" is true, in which the sentence is mentioned rather than used.
 The singular term can be replaced with a variable, thereby allowing us, indirectly, to generalise sentence places in our language.
-There is a further interesting analogy between truth talk and number talk.
-Many deflationists have argued that the truth predicate can be eliminated in a language with infinitary conjunctions and disjunctions.
 In recent work, I have therefore explored the possibility of a minimalist or deflationary account of properties consisting of the following two claims: The introduction of number terms via the NES merely serves a certain logical role, and all arithmetical facts can be explained on this basis.